Kristin Lätt: Biography

 Kristin Lätt graduated from the Otepää branch of the Audentes Sports School in 2011.
 After high school she went to Tartu and began studies at The Faculty of Law of the University of Tartu.

 She is a former member of the Estonian youth ski team and a two-time Estonian skiing champion as a youth.
 In 2011, Lätt gave up skiing due to ill health and started looking for new challenges.
 Three years later at age 22, she found disc golf and became a professional a year later.
 In November 2017 she, together with husband Silver Lätt, co-founded DG Academy, where both are coaches.
 DG Academy offers disc golf instruction, as well as weekly training sessions.
 They also work with course design and organization of various disc golf events and competitions.
 Since 2018, Lätt has been fully committed to a career in disc golf, both as a competitor and representative, and through the company she co-founded with her husband.
-In 2021, her representative disc golf manufacturing company, Latitude 64° of Sweden signed her to a contract valued at up to $500,000 USD for 4 years.
+In 2021, her representative disc golf manufacturing company, Latitude 64° of Sweden signed her to a contract valued at up to US$500,000 for 4 years.